 What can marketers do with the obtained data?

-Predictive analytics can decode the past behavioral patterns and project the future patterns and suggest (or automatically make) data-driven decisions.
+Digital marketing predictive analytics can decode the past behavioral patterns and project the future patterns and suggest (or automatically make) data-driven decisions.
 Let’s consider some of the actions marketers can take when the data is mined and predictive analytics is applied.

 Marketers can forecast seasonal customer behavior.
 For example, in the picture, you can see seasonal fluctuations of loans charged off.